Skip to contents

 add

-Add to active plot.
-By default FALSE for fan and TRUE for fan0.
+Logical; add to active plot.
+Defaults to FALSE for fan, TRUE for fan0.

 ylim